BEYOND 20/20 SIGHT

 The Toolbox Analogy

-Imagine that we have delivered to a plot of land all of the necessary raw materials needed to build a house.
-Piles of wood, nails, screws, drywall, cinder blocks, plumbing supplies, electrical supplies, cabinets, doors, windows and roofing materials are all present in abundance.
-The child brings to that work site each day their “toolbox”.
+Imagine that we have delivered all the raw materials needed to build a house.
+Piles of wood, nails, screws, drywall, cinder blocks, plumbing supplies, electrical supplies, cabinets, doors, windows, and roofing materials are all ready.
+The child brings their “toolbox” to that work site each day.

-• Collaborative Development: Parents, teachers, and specialists work together to set goals, such as improving reading, social skills, or executive functioning.
+• Collaborative Development: Parents, teachers, and specialists work together to set goals.
+These goals may focus on reading, social skills, executive functioning, or other learning needs.

 • Accommodations vs. Modifications:

-• Accommodations remove barriers (e.g., preferential seating, scribes) without changing the learning outcomes.
+• Accommodations remove barriers without changing the learning outcomes.
+Examples may include preferential seating, scribes, or extra time.

-• Modifications adjust the curriculum itself for students who cannot meet standard outcomes.
+• Modifications adjust the curriculum for students who cannot meet standard learning outcomes.

-• Targeted Support: The plan aims to build self-advocacy skills, allowing students to understand their needs and communicate them as they progress through school.
+• Targeted Support: The plan can help students build self-advocacy skills.
+It also helps them understand their needs and communicate them as they progress through school.

-• Regular Review: The IPP is a dynamic, living document that is frequently reviewed and updated based on the student’s progress and changing needs.
+• Regular Review: The IPP is reviewed and updated as the student’s progress and needs change.

-• Reading/Learning Struggles: Losing their place while reading, using a finger to guide their eyes, skipping lines, or avoiding reading/homework.
+• Reading/Learning Struggles: Losing their place while reading, using a finger to guide their eyes, skipping lines, or avoiding reading and homework.

-• Physical Symptoms: Frequent eye rubbing (especially during tasks), headaches, dizziness, or eye strain.
+• Physical Symptoms: Frequent eye rubbing, headaches, dizziness, or eye strain, especially during near work.

-• Vision Misalignments: Eyes that occasionally turn inward, outward, or do not point in the same direction, which can indicate issues like lazy eye (amblyopia).
+• Vision Misalignment: Eyes that sometimes turn inward, outward, or do not point in the same direction may need further evaluation.

-• Behavioral Indicators: Short attention span, poor handwriting, difficulty with hand-eye coordination, or letter/number reversals persisting after age 7.
+• Behavioral Indicators: Short attention span, poor handwriting, hand-eye coordination problems, or letter and number reversals after age 7.

-• Distance/Near Trouble: Consistently sitting too close to the TV or holding books very close to their face.
+• Distance/Near Trouble: Sitting too close to the TV or holding books very close to the face may suggest visual discomfort.

-A basic exam focuses on the health of the eye and 20/20 acuity, whereas a functional assessment evaluates how the brain and eyes work together to process information, which is critical if your child is struggling in school despite having “good” vision.
+A basic eye exam focuses on eye health and 20/20 acuity.
+However, a functional vision assessment looks at how the eyes and brain work together to process visual information.

 Scroll to Top